-Apple says a new campus, 20,000 jobs are on the way
+Apple: We'll pay $38B in taxes and add 20,000 jobs in the U.S.

 Apple claims these new investments combined with its "current pace of spending with domestic suppliers and manufacturers" will add about $350 billion to the U.S. economy over the next five years.

---CNNMoney's Alanna Petroff contributed to this report.
+-- Alanna Petroff contributed to this report.